RascalSoftware/RAT/docs/source/chapter1.rst

     * *Oil/Water problem type*
     * *Polarised problem type*

 Within each problem class, there is the option of *Custom Layer* or *Custom XY* model definitions.
-These will be discussed in more detail in chapter 3.
+These will be discussed in more detail in a later section.

 An example - A simple model of a lipid layer
 ============================================

 **(a) Specifying the Model.**

-In the next chapter, we'll look in detail how to set up the problem definition for a given situation.
+In the next section, we'll look in detail how to set up the problem definition for a given situation.
 Initially though, it's useful to take a pre-prepared problem definition, and to see how this is then used in RAT.
 As an example, we'll use some neutron reflectivity data for a lipid monolayer, collected at various deuterations, which we want to analyse simultaneously.

 In terms of reflectivity, the interface we want to model (i.e. a monolayer at an air-water interface) is usually well modelled by two layers: the hydrophobic tail regions of the lipids, which locate outside the bulk water interface, and the hydrophilic heads which are adjacent (or embedded) in the bulk aqueous phase.

 In our example, the layers can be either deuterated of hydrogenated, and the bulk water can either be D2O or ACMW.

 .. image:: images/userManual/chapter1/lipidMonolayer.png
+    :width: 300
     :alt: The lipid monolayer example

 We are going to analyze our monolayer data using a RasCAL type *standard layers* model, in that we identify which parameters we need to describe the model, group these into layers (which are defined as a thickness, roughness, SLD and hydration), and then group the layers along with data into contrasts.
 The advantage of this approach is that it's simple to share parameters between layers, so a layer representing deuterated headgroups should share the same thickness and roughness parameters as a layer representing hydrogenated heads, but they should differ from each other in their SLD.

 The problem definition in RAT is done by making an instance of a *projectClass* object, and then using the class methods to set up the parameters, layers and so on this instance.
 The details of setting up a *projectClass* object is discussed in chapter 2, but for now, we'll look at a pre-prepared example.

 .. code:: MATLAB